-This highlights the importance of disability insurance for doctors.
+This highlights the importance of physician disability insurance.
 Doctors should seek a policy with an own-occupation definition of disability.
 This means it will pay benefits if you are unable to perform your medical specialty, even if you may be able to still work in another capacity.
 The benefit you receive will replace a portion your income each month while you get back on your feet.

-Interested in investing your money as a way to grow your wealth?
-That's great.
-But it's best to steer clear of risky investments.
+Interested in investing as a doctor to grow your wealth?
+That’s great.
+But it’s best to steer clear of risky investments.
 If you make risky investments and lose the money you’ve invested, your finances may be in serious danger.
 This is especially true if you’ve invested beyond your means.

 To protect yourself against bad investments, perform due diligence by conducting your own research.
 Consult a licensed investment advisor or financial professional if you’re unsure about something.
 And never put all of your eggs in one basket.
 Diversify.

 Filing for bankruptcy obviously has a strong negative impact on your financial health when you first file.
 But it’s also important to note that after you do file, a record of your bankruptcy will remain on your credit score for up to ten years before it’s completely gone.
 This means that bankruptcy has one of the most far-reaching long-term impacts on your financial health.
 It can stop you from getting approved loans and insurance policies in the future.
 You may even lose some of your property when filing if bankruptcy court seizes it to repay your creditors.